 Read the Library's policy on buying goods, services, work or other improvements.

 The Library's interest income received in the Special Reserve and Working Cash Funds will be recorded in the General Fund on financial statements.

 Learn more about the Library's benchmarks for funds and efforts toward operational stability.

-Learn about how the Library's revenue is used for services you need.
+Learn how the Library's revenue is used for services you need.

 The Library's investment goal is to provide the highest return to taxpayers with maximum security.